 You can freeze small amounts of aloe vera gel and keep it in the freezer for about two months.

 To use the gel on your face or skin, wash your hands and rub the gel on the affected areas.
-You can leave it on to dry and wash your skin when you feel you have received all the healing benefits.
+You can leave it on to dry and wash clear gel off your skin when you feel you have received all the healing benefits.

 This magic, soothing and healing gel can be used both internally and externally.

 Healthline has a great review of the benefits and uses of aloe vera, which are summarized here:

 - provides heartburn relief

 - moisturizing for face and hair